 Federica Scarpa traces the history of the sale of sealskin products under the profile of European law.
 Her interesting article Blue Arctic (Seal) Hunting is entirely available on the site in English.
 Her contribution introduces her current research and it is subjected to further developments in the future.

-In Co-creazione della ricerca e del sapere nel sistema dell’ecologia integrale, Margerita Paola Poto and Arianna Porrone explain their field research concerning the application of indigenous ecological knowledge, proposing an alternative figurative approach.
+In Co-creazione della ricerca e del sapere nel sistema dell’ecologia integrale, Margherita Paola Poto and Arianna Porrone explain their field research concerning the application of indigenous ecological knowledge, proposing an alternative figurative approach.

 In Colonizzazione, decolonizzazione incompleta e la creazione dei popoli indigeni.
 I fondamenti dei loro diritti ‘speciali’, Rachael Lorna Johnstone investigates the effects of the imperfect decolonization of the indigenous peoples of the Arctic.